fenago/natural-language-processing-workshop/lab_guides/Lab_6.md

     line_onehot.toarray()
     ```

     The code generates the following output:
 ![](./images/B16062_06_05.jpg)

-**Note**

-The preceding output shows that we have achieved our objective of
+**Note** The preceding output shows that we have achieved our objective of
 one-hot encoding words.

-One-hot encoding is mostly used in techniques such as language
-generation models, where a model is trained to predict the next word in
-the sequence given the words that precede it (think about your phone
-recommending words while you\'re chatting with your friends).
-Language
-models are used in many important natural language tasks nowadays,
-including machine translation, spell correction, text summarization, and
-in tools like Amazon Echo, Alexa, and more.

-In addition to word-level language models, we can also build
-character-level language models, which can be trained to predict the
-next character in a sequence of characters.
-For character-level language
-models, we need character-level one-hot encoding.
-Let\'s explore this in
-the next section.

 Character-Level One-Hot Encoding
 --------------------------------

 In character-level one-hot encoding, we assign a numeric value to all
 the possible characters.
-We can use alpha-numeric characters and
-punctuation as well.
-Then, we represent each character by an array of
-size equal to all the characters in the document.
-This array contains
-zero at all the indices, other than the index assigned with the
-character.
-Let\'s explain this with an example.
 Consider the word
 \"hello\".
 Let\'s say our vocabulary contains only twenty-six
 characters, so our **dictionary** will look like this: